Kirby-SDC/QA/README.md

 ## Configure your connection

-In the connect.js file change the config to your database information
+In the connect.js file change the config to represent your currently created database.

+*Side note: As far as I know there is no way to create a database without at least logging into the template database that postgres makes for you.*

 ```
 let config = {